raoconnor/raoconnor.github.io/_posts/2025-12-10-Migration-to-Nutanix-Part-1.md

 <img src="https://raoconnor.github.io/docs/assets/images/move-5.png" width="900">

-Once have accessed the Move console Add Environments In my case I have two source environments, and esx server and a hyper-v server There are some additional actions needed for both
+Once you have accessed the Move console Add Environments In my case I have two source environments, and esx server and a hyper-v server There are some additional actions needed for both